-If you drill it down, all obstacles to living a big life begin with mindset.
+If you drill it down, all obstacles in life begin with mindset.
 While it’s true that you can’t change your in-laws, your boss, or that the neighbor lets his dog shit on your front yard; you CAN change how you think about those circumstances; and that my friend, makes all the difference.
-How to overcome obstacles begins with small acts of defiance toward them.
+Overcoming obstacles begins with small acts of defiance toward them.

 There was a time in my life when I dealt with a bully that I felt completely powerless to escape from.
 The constant aggression, imperious demands, and mocking felt like a prison.
 Every interaction would leave me with thoughts like I‘m helpless, I can’t ever get away, and I’ll never be strong enough to defend myself.
 I was probably 8 or 10 years old.